diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 In the example above, it was easy to apply the recipe so long as there wasn't already a file named `whale.jpg`.
 If that file already existed, then it was harder.
 Overwriting it automatically is a bad idea - the safest way to do a recipe is to never delete information, only add it.

-:et's look at a new example:
+Let's look at a new example:

 - v1: we add `readme.txt`, whose content is `TODO`.
 - v2: we delete `readme.txt`